Franciscan Missionaries of Mary: Expansion

 Maria Assunta Pallotta, who died in China in 1905, was beatified in 1954.

-By the time of Mary of the Passion's death in 1904, there were 88 communities serving in 24 countries around the globe, serving a variety of services for women and children.
+By the time of Chappotin's death in 1904, there were 88 communities serving in 24 countries around the globe, serving a variety of services for women and children.
 There was a mission at Fantome Island, near Palm Island, Queensland as well as a leprosarium.

 United States

-In November 1903, seven sisters from Canada, Ireland and France arrived in Worcester, Massachusetts, in response to a request for sisters to minister among the many immigrant families from Canada.
+In November 1903, seven Sisters from Canada, Ireland and France arrived in Worcester, Massachusetts, in response to a request for Sisters to minister among the many immigrant families from Canada.
 The following year, Bishop Matthew Harkins of the Diocese of Providence invited them to come to Woonsocket to serve families who worked in the mills.

 In 1937 the Franciscan Missionaries of Mary assumed responsibility for the McMahon Memorial Temporary Shelter, where children forcibly removed from homes would be housed until more permanent situations could be found.
 This has now become McMahon Services for Children St. Francis Hospital in Flower Hill, New York, the only specialized cardiac care facility in New York, was founded by them in 1922.
 In Boston, Massachusetts, the Franciscan Missionaries accepted responsibility for the pediatric hospital founded in 1949 by Cardinal Richard Cushing, funded by Joseph P. Kennedy Sr., and his wife Rose.
 It is now known as Franciscan Children's.

+Malta

+The Franciscan Missionaries of Mary came to Malta in 1911 from Portugal.
+The Missionaries have been based in Balzan since 1920.

 Current status

-As of 2017, the Franciscan Missionaries of Mary formed the fifth largest religious institute for women in the Catholic Church, with 5,474 members serving in 74 countries.
+As of 2024, the Franciscan Missionaries of Mary formed the fifth largest religious institute for women in the Catholic Church, with nearly 5,000 members serving in 74 countries.
 Medical care centers have been opened worldwide.
 Cardinal Hayes Home in Millbrook, New York has been sponsored by the FMM since 1941 It provides residential care and treatment for developmentally disabled children and young adults in its Millbrook location and in five community homes in Dutchess County.
 In 2018, the Catholic Extension Lumen Christi award was given to Sister Marie-Paule Willem, a Franciscan Missionary of Mary, serving in the Diocese of Las Cruces, New Mexico, honored a lifetime of missionary work.